Do you enjoy listening to music?

 Fresh from their garage-based studio, friends Dan Hanzus and Bob Castrone revisit albums and tracks from the past.

-Every episode of The Throwback Podcast, they feature old albums of an artist or top hits from decades or years ago.
+In every episode of The Throwback Podcast, they feature old albums of an artist or top hits from decades or years ago.

 10. Popular Music: The Podcast